ZUZANNA KLEMAŃSKA

 biography

-Zuzanna Klemańska was born on June 20, 1991, in Łódź, Poland.
+Zuzanna Klemańska was born in Łódź, Poland.
 She began her musical education as a violinist.
 In 2017, she graduated with honors from the vocal studies program at the Academy of Music in Łódź, named after G. and K. Bacewicz, under the guidance of Dorota Wójcik.
 In the academic years 2015/2016 and 2016/2017, she received the Rector’s Scholarship for the best students.
 She continued her vocal education in Italy at the Accademia D’Arte Lirica Osimo, where she was awarded a scholarship for being the best student of the institution.
 She has been refining her skills under the direction of William Matteuzzi.
+In 2025, she was also awarded the Chigiana Academy Scholarship in Siena.

 She is a recipient of the Special Prize for the performance of a Polish song at the 9th International Vocal Competition "Golden Voices" in Warsaw, the Third Prize at the 2nd National Competition named after Krystyna Jamroz in Busko-Zdrój, the 3rd Prize at the 4th National Vocal Competition in Drezdenko, and a finalist of the Concours International de Belcanto Vincenzo Bellini 2022 in France.